opendr-eu/opendr/docs/reference/c-object-tracking-2d-deep-sort-h.md

 ```C
 void initRandomOpenDRTensorDs(OpenDRTensorT *tensor, DeepSortModelT *model);
 ```
-This is used to initialize a random OpenDR tensor structure (*tensor*) with the appropriate dimensions for the object tracking deep sort model (*model*).
+This is used to initialize a random OpenDR tensor structure (*tensor*) with the appropriate dimensions for the object tracking DeepSORT model (*model*).
 The (*model*) keeps all the necessary information.